ericblade/ssh-agent-cmd/README.md

 in every command processor you open.

 **** WARNING ****

 YOU MUST EDIT THESE FILES AND PLACE THE CORRECT LOCATIONS TO YOUR FILES, OTHERWISE BAD THINGS MAY HAPPEN.

+**** Installation ****

 Place sshagent.cmd somewhere within your system.
 Edit it to change the SSH_BIN_PATH variable.

-If you want to use the registry entry, edit the autorun.reg file, and change the path listed in "AutoRun"="d:\\sshagent.cmd" to point to the location where your sshagent.cmd you will be using is.
+If you want to use the registry entry, edit the autorun.reg file, and change the path listed in "AutoRun"="d:\\\\sshagent.cmd" to point to the location where your sshagent.cmd you will be using is.
 Then double-click the autorun.reg file.
+(Make sure you use double slashes in this file!
+If you screw up this file, I don't know what will happen.
+Maybe nothing, maybe you won't be able to start a command window again without undoing it)

 **** Caveats ****